 - Use solar protection to prevent sun spots and wrinkles.

-- Skin creams and moisturizers having an herbal content along with other energetic elements are proven to be highly effective in teen skin care.
+- Skin creams and moisturizers having a herbal content along with other energetic elements are proven to be highly effective in teen skincare.
 Extracts of lavender, chamomile, avocado, and aloe are known to have very soothing effects on sensitive skin.